We Are Here To Help You

 VIII.
 Studies of foreign nationals

 The student of a doctoral study programme can be a national of any country, if he/she meets the conditions prescribed for the chosen form of study.
 Studies in Czech language are free of charge.
 Studies in a study programme in a foreign language are provided for fees.
+The actual amount of the fee is set out in the Appendix No. 2 to the Constitution of Charles University - Fees for Study for the relevant academic year.
+There is no fee for doctoral studies in English at the First Faculty of Medicine in the academic year 2020/21.
 The applicant’s state of health must meet the requirements concerning foreign nationals permitted long-term residence in the Czech Republic.